mittwald/cli/README.md

   To set forwarding addresses, use the --forward-to flag.

   Use the --catch-all flag to make the mailbox a catch-all mailbox.
+  Use the --no-catch-all flag to make the mailbox a regular mailbox.

   When running this command with --generated-password the output will be the newly generated and set password.